awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 Amazon FSx for Windows File Server provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system\.
 Amazon FSx for Windows File Server has the features, performance, and compatibility to easily lift and shift enterprise applications to the AWS Cloud\.

 Amazon FSx supports a broad set of enterprise Windows workloads with fully managed file storage built on Microsoft Windows Server\.
 Amazon FSx has native support for Windows file system features and for the industry\-standard Server Message Block \(SMB\) protocol to access file storage over a network\.
-Amazon FSx is optimized for enterprise applications in the AWS Cloud, with native Windows compatibility, enterprise performance and features, and consistent submillisecond latencies\.
+Amazon FSx is optimized for enterprise applications in the AWS Cloud, with native Windows compatibility, enterprise performance and features, and consistent sub\-millisecond latencies\.

 With file storage on Amazon FSx, the code, applications, and tools that Windows developers and administrators use today can continue to work unchanged\.
 Windows applications and workloads ideal for Amazon FSx include business applications, home directories, web serving, content management, data analytics, software build setups, and media processing workloads\.